jamesrcounts/VariantSpark/kubernetes/README.md

     b. **Git** - install **git** or **GitHub Desktop**
     - **pull GitHub Repos** `VariantSpark -k` and `VariantSpark`
     - IMPORTANT: pull VS branch for Spark 2.3 on Jim's fork) repos from GitHub
+    - NOTE: Replace this step with a persistent EBS volume with public access which holds these files:
+    *.yaml and *.ipynb (examples)

 2. Client Service Prereqs (IMPORTANT: instructions for Mac/OSX)